paulorja/ruby-online-card-game/README.md

-not finished multiplayer terminal card game client and server in Ruby
+Not finished multiplayer terminal card game.

+Client and server in Ruby.

 ### Run server ###